 qwicmail

 A small surface — three resources (emails, domains, webhooks), one health check, JSON in, JSON out.
-Driven from any HTTP client; official SDKs (TypeScript, Python, Go, Ruby) are on the Phase 5 roadmap.
+Drive it from any HTTP client, or use an official SDK.

 Conventions